 Consequently, instead of living secluded lives in vacant spaces in an expiring world, for us it all comes down to how well we manage things in an increasingly supervised, tight, sparse, stormy and aggressive world without an alternative at hand.
-Efficiency, resource and space management are the keywords of our time and I was impressed to see the masters of these disciplines at work.
-While Japan has its share of problems just like any other country, Japan, being a nation where an inventive spirit meets engineering talent and a seemingly endless belief in technology, has the ability to provide smart solutions.
-I had the impression they successfully evolved with respect towards traditions and generations.
-The co-existence of the old and new are among the striking parallels to Ridley Scott’s imagined outlook into 2019.
+Efficiency, resource and space management are the keywords of our time and in Japan I was impressed to see the masters of these disciplines at work.
+While it has its share of problems just like any other country, Japan, being a nation where an inventive spirit meets both engineering talent and a seemingly endless belief in technology, has the ability to provide smart solutions.
+I had the impression that the Japanese have successfully evolved while maintaining respect towards traditions and generations, and this co-existence of old and new is a parallel to Ridley Scott’s version of 2019.